How much did you think about money when you were 20?

 I watched my £3,000 ($3,713) savings slowly evaporate with a growing sense of desperation.

-Asking my parents for money was out of the question – I was too proud for that.
+Asking my parents for money was out of the question.
+I was too proud.
 So I took a small personal loan to try to avoid the impending financial crash.

 It was the lowest point in my life, and I vowed to never go into debt ever again.

 Fast forward to 2018, my partner and I broke up.